 To view your board:

-Navigate to your next-gen Jira Software project.
+If not already there, navigate to your next-gen project.

 From your project’s sidebar, select Board.